 Some say that Santa’s workshop is set up in the North Pole, but we’re more inclined to believe that his workshop is here at the original grand-daddy of outdoor stores, Bass Pro Shops.
 Each year, Bass Pro locations transform into a winter wonderland with free games, crafts and activities for the kids.
 Families can get a free photo with Santa as a holiday memento to treasure for years to come.

 9. Skate your way to Mediacom Ice Park

 Is there any better way to celebrate the holidays than by ice skating?
 Mediacom Ice Park has open skating hours year-round, along with figure skating lessons and hockey leagues for those with a bit more experience on the ice.
-It’s great way to spend a day on a small budget too — even with skate rental, your total is guaranteed to be $10 or less per person!
+It’s a great way to spend a day on a small budget too — even with skate rental, your total is guaranteed to be $10 or less per person!

 10. Ride aboard Branson’s own Polar Express